shvar/redfs/README.md

 capable of both providing some space to the cloud, to synchronize/backup the data in some directory (to ensure the continuous data protection).

+When running, it stores some transient information about the process of backup/synchronization, as well as about the data being or having been backed up.
+It uses SQLite database for this purpose; **Dev note:**
+__the data schema on the host is highly similar to one on the Trusted Zone, so most of the DB-related code is shared between them, thanks to the SQLAlchemy ORM.__

+During the synchronization of the contents from the cloud, and to store the data of the other peers, it also stores the so-called *chunks* of the data, in a predefined directory.

 History
 =======